kleidinc/master_iced_book/src/intro/ide_setup_nvim.md

 Back then, you could learn something, and apply it for the rest of your programming career.
 In 2025 that is not the case anymore.

-You need to be able to adapt to new technologies, new libraries, new practices, all the time.
+You need to be able to adapt to new technologies, new programming languages, new libraries, new practices, all the time.
 To do that, you need a fully customizable, powerful ide, which you can easily expand, change as required.

 That is where Neovim comes in.
-And that is why learning to control and configure your Neovim config is as important as learning Rust, Iced, SQLx or any new technology you want to master.
+And that is why learning to control and configure your Neovim config is as important as learning Rust or Iced, or any other technology you will be using every day.

 ### Master Programmer